Amazon Echo Show 10 review

 The screen will rotate whether you’re listening to music, watching videos or making requests to Alexa, but you can choose to only have it rotate during activities such as video calls, watching videos or following recipes, or set it to only move when you tell it, by using phrases such as “Alexa, follow me” or “Alexa, turn right/left”.
 When you first set up the Echo Show you can adjust the maximum angle by which the device can rotate, which is handy if its positioned against a wall or there are objects next to it that would bump into when rotating.
 You can reset this at any time from the Settings Menu.

-While we found the rotating display useful when following recipes, it really came into its own for video calls.
+While we found the rotating display useful when following recipes and catching up with our favorite shows on streaming services, it really came into its own for video calls.
 Using Alexa to chat with family and friends that also have Echo Show devices, we found the Echo Show 10 smoothly panned and zoomed so we were always in the center of the frame, just like the Facebook Portal does.

-Again, when there’s more than one person in the video call, the Echo Show’s camera will keep both people in the center of the frame, and we found that if one person walked off during the call, while the other was still talking, the camera didn’t follow that person, and kept the person who was still on the call in the center of the frame.
+We put the Echo Show 10 through heavy testing by making several video calls to various friends and family, using Amazon's drop-in function with other Echo Show devices in the same household, as well as calling Echo Show’s outside of our home and using Skype to video chat with others on smartphones and PCs.
+Many of the recipients of the video calls exclaimed how clear and detailed the image from the Echo Show 10 was, which is a testament to its 13MP camera.
+The Echo Show 10 kept us in the center of the frame when we moved but did not reposition for small movements such as tilting our head or stretching our arm.
+We also made several video calls from the Echo Show 10 with two people in the frame, and as Amazon promised when one person walked off during the call, the camera didn’t follow as the other person was still talking.
+It kept the remaining caller in the cent

 The Echo Show 10’s camera can also double as a home security camera if you don't already have one.
 Amazon says you can view the live feed from the camera on another Echo Show, or via the Alexa app on your phone, and ask Alexa to rotate the Echo Show 10 so you can see around the room.
 This feature isn’t currently active, however – Amazon says it will be made available soon.